ketan6789/ketan6789/README.md

 ## 🚀 Projects & Research Interests

 - ⚙️ **FPGA Enabled Solar MPPT System for Space Application**
-  *Simulated and developed MPPT algorithm for Space application using FPGA*
+  *Simulated and developed an FPGA-based MPPT system for space applications*

 - 🚲 **Design and Development of an Electric Bicycle Based on BLDC Motor**
   *Closed-loop speed control using TMS320F28379D; simulation and hardware implementation*

 - 🔋 **Buck Converter PCB Design**
-  *Developing a PCB of Buck Converter capable of handling voltages as high as 50 voltage*
+  *Designed and developed a buck converter PCB for high-voltage DC–DC conversion applications*

-- 🌍 **Earthing Healthiness Monitoring System**
+- ⚡ **Design of an Intelligent EMS for Multi-Port EV Charging**
-  *Checks for leakage current, earthing continuity, and earth resistance at electrical poles*
+  *Multi-port EV charging system with intelligent EMS, PV integration, and bidirectional DC–DC converter control*

 ---